nuwave/lighthouse/docs/tutorial/README.md

 ## What is Lighthouse?

-Lighthouse integrates with any Laravel project to make it easy to serve your own GraphQL server.
+Lighthouse integrates with any Laravel project to serve a GraphQL API.

 The process of building a GraphQL server with Lighthouse can be described in 3 steps: